 It is possible that OCRM may also be relying on the definition of "Active Beach" within its regulations: "[T]he area seaward of the escarpment or the first line of stable natural vegetation, whichever first occurs, measured from the ocean landward."
 S. C. Reg.
 30-(D)(2).
-If that is the case, the placement of the flags is well-landward of the existing escarpment.
+If that is the case, the placement of the flags is well-landward of the existing escarpment and appears to overlook existing vegetation.
 Under either definition, the Department's actions were incorrect as the placement of the flags is not consistent with the regulatory definitions.